Accessibility in Further Education

 - (Student with a visual impairment)

-All further education (FE) colleges are legally obliged to develop accessible websites, learning, teaching and assessment materials but new research reveals a lack of awareness, engagement and compliance across the sector.
+All further education (FE) colleges are legally obliged to develop accessible websites, learning, teaching and assessment materials.
+Our research has shows that FE colleges are behind in compliance across the sector when compared to other groups such as Higher Education, NHS, or Local Government.

-The research found eight out of ten colleges in the UK do not provide the legally required accessibility information on their websites.
+In 2021 the research found eight out of ten colleges in the UK did not provide the legally required accessibility information on their websites. in the 2022 update we found that through the work of All Able, Thomas Pocklington Trust and the Association of Colleges there has been a significant drop in missing guidance.

 “Every blind and partially sighted student should have access to a quality college education but our research shows there is a lack of inclusive practice creating a barrier to accessibility.
 This was seen in inaccessible software, systems and processes, and a prevailing culture in colleges where student support departments are viewed as the only teams that have a responsibility to consider the needs of people with disabilities.”